barbagroup/snake-repro/MesnardBarba-CSiE.md

 Comparing results obtained under such different conditions is a delicate operation.
 We made our best attempt at creating a fluid mesh for OpenFOAM that was of similar resolution near the body as we had used before.
 But unstructured grids are complex geometrical objects.
-Two meshes build with the same parameters will not be exactly the same, even.
+Two meshes built with the same parameters will not be exactly the same, even.
-The complication of building a _good quality_ mesh is one of the reasons to prefer immersed boundary methods!
+The complication of building a _good quality_ mesh is one of the reasons some prefer immersed boundary methods!

 ### Story 2: Other researchers' open-source codes come with traps